 Check out the latest programs being developed to meet the current job market.

 Most degree and diploma programs require a placement assessment as part of the admission process.
-Refer your students to the current score requirements and information.

 A scholarship program designed to bring a college education within the reach of those who could not otherwise afford it.

 The FVTC Foundation awards nearly $800,000 to over 1,100 FVTC students & high school seniors each year.
 These scholarship recipients possess the skills that future employers value, in addition to strong academic performance and, in many cases, financial need.

 Start College Now is a program designed to introduce high school students to the world of higher education.